nicolelucas03/personal_website/README.md

 # personal_website
-Welcome to my personal website!
+Hi, I'm Nicole and this is my personal website!
-This website is to display my past and current works/projects!
-Languages Used: HTML, CSS, JS, React